 One of the biggest fears that newly sober addicts have is letting down their family and friends by relapsing.
 Let your loved one know that you’re there for them and love them unconditionally, no matter what happens.

-Seeking out addiction education for yourself can be helpful for understanding that addiction is a disease and not a personal failing.
+Seeking out addiction education for yourself can be helpful for understanding that addiction is a disease and not a personal failure.
 By choosing not to judge your loved one, they will feel safe to come forward when they need a little extra help.

 5) Let them be Independent